quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Public Reset Packet {#public-reset-packet}

-A Public Reset packet is sent by only a server and is used to abruptly terminate communications.
+A Public Reset packet is only sent by servers and is used to abruptly terminate communications.
 Public Reset is provided as an option of last resort for a server that does not have access to the state of a connection.
 This is intended for use by a server that has lost state (for example, through a crash or